metal1kmonk3y/clusterWebsite/README.md

  Clone the files above in the directory of your choice.Install [python] (https://www.python.org/downloads/) then download the [cherrypy] (http://docs.cherrypy.org/en/latest/install.html) package.
 Now you are ready to get started.

 ## Implementation
+All the content editing will be done in the json files in the json folder.Each section has its own json file and will be edited from here.

 ![Alt text](img/demoAn1.png)
 ![Alt text](img/demoAn2.png)